 Written By Holly Quibell

 For the next four months, I became an extremely secluded listener.
 I isolated myself from everything other than Genesis and Steve Hackett.
 I watched countless documentaries and read numerous articles, magazines, interviews, fan websites, Steve’s blog posts, and Alan Hewitt’s Sketches of Hackett book.
 It became my Holy Grail of Hacketty goodness.
-I was as far down the Hackett hole as anyone could possibly get (Alice in Wonderland, Ed).
+I was as far down the Hackett hole as anyone could possibly get.
 This time I would have a series of questions regarding his creativity, influences, guitar specs, and future ambitions.
-Eventually, a paper was formed from these questions, but of course there were always more questions for the moment of time than I had answers.
+Eventually, a paper was formed from these questions, but of course there were always more questions the moment I had answers.

 By the time March 2nd rolled around, I had narrowed down the amount of questions I had to 5!
-With my newly-polished Gibson Les Paul packed up and slung over my shoulder (no mean feat to carry and handle either, Ed), I headed down to Oakville, for what was going to be one of the best nights of my quarter-century life.
+With my newly-polished Gibson Les Paul packed up and slung over my shoulder, I headed down to Oakville, for what was going to be one of the best nights of my quarter-century life.

 The Oakville Centre, Oakville, Ontario 2nd March 2016